 Half-zips, or in this case, half snaps, can make it easier to get the shirt on and off over a hat, and can allow you to dump heat if you work up a sweat.
 Credit: Justin Simoni

-Four Things To Look For When Buying a Sun Shirt
+Four Things To Look For In A Sun Shirt

 The first thing to check is that the shirt you're looking at is in alignment with the kinds of activities you do the most.
 UPF is important, but every shirt we included in this review has at least a UPF 50 rating, so you can move forward knowing this spec is covered.
 Beyond this, different shirts have features that make some better for days on the water, and others better for days on the trail.